kareemelbadawy20/ProductPromotionApi/README.md

 }
 ```

-### 3. Apply Migrations
+### Apply Migrations
-Run the following commands to set up the database schema:
+Run the following commands to apply migrations and create the database:
 ```bash
 dotnet ef migrations add InitialCreate dotnet ef database update
 ```

-### 4. Run the Application
+### Running the Application

 #### Using Docker Compose
-Build and run the service:
+Build and run the Docker Compose setup:
 ```bash
 docker-compose up --build
 ```